clairemoorecantwell/learnLexicalConstraints/readme.md

 **probableCandidates:** a list of all the candidates with observed probabilities greater than 5%, or 0.05

-`UR` also has the following methods:
+`LexEntry` also has the following methods:

 `addCandidate(cand)` adds a candidate object to the list of candidates

 `getProbableCandidates()` fills *probableCandidates* with the surface forms of all candidates whith observed probabilities greater than 5%.
 This can be seen to approximate a Bayesian "Highest Density Interval" or "Credible Interval" of output candidates.

-`decayLexC(t,decayRate,decayType='static')` Decays the lexical constraints according to how much time has passed since the UR was last observed.
+`decayPFC(t,decayRate,decayType='static')` Decays the phonological form constraints according to how much time has passed since the LexEntry was last observed.
 The `decayRate` is a parameter defining how much they decay by.
 If it's 0, they won't decay at all.
-The lexical constraint weights will decay according to the equation: *new_weight = old_weight - (t-`lastSeen`) X decayRate*, and if the weight decays to or below zero, the lexical constraint will get removed.
+If `decayType` is set to  'static', the PFC weights will decay according to the equation: *new_weight = old_weight - (t-`lastSeen`) X decayRate*, and if the weight decays to or below zero, the lexical constraint will get removed.
 The `decayType` parameter defaults to `static`, yielding the above behavior.
 Other options are `linear`, meaning the amount of decay depends linearly on the weight of the lexical constraint.  (less decay for lower weights), and `nonlinear`, meaning the amount of decay depends linearly on the square of the weight of the lexical constraint.

-`checkViolationLength()` checks if all the violation vectors of the candidates are the same length ** Not written yet**
+`checkViolationLength()` checks if all the violation vectors of the candidates are the same length.

 `calculateHarmony(w,t=None,decayRate=None,decayType=None,suppressLexC=False)` calculates the harmony of each candidate, using w, the vector of weights of the markedness constraints.
-If `decayRate` is set to something besides None, it begins by calling `decayLexC`, which is why it takes `t`, `decayRate`, and `decayType` as parameters.
-If `suppressLexC` is set to True, this will calculate harmony without the lexical constraints.
+If `decayRate` is set to something besides None, it begins by calling `decayPFC`, which is why it takes `t`, `decayRate`, and `decayType` as parameters.
+If `suppressPFC` is set to True, this will calculate harmony without the phonological form constraints.
 This can be useful for comparing predictions.

-`predictProbs(w,t=None,decayRate=None,decayType=None, suppressLexC=False)` calculates the predicted probabilities of each candidate according to a vector of weights `w`.
+`predictProbs(w,t=None,decayRate=None,decayType=None, suppressPFC=False)` calculates the predicted probabilities of each candidate according to a vector of weights `w`.
 Begins by calling `calculateHarmony`, which can call `decayLexC`, hence you can give it the appropriate parameters.
 If `suppressLexC` is True, probabilities will be predicted without the lexical constraints.
 Note that if you do this, your UR's will have the wrong predicted probabilities until you run this again without supression.
 So be careful.

 `getPredWinner(theory)` Get a winner based on your theory - if `MaxEnt` (currently the only one implemented), sample to get that winner.
 Returns a string that's the actual surface form winner, as well as the entire candidate object that's the winner.